hyperledger/indy-besu/indy-besu/docs/design/registry.md

 * Duplication:
   * Some fields must be passed as an independent parameters for doing obligatory state checks
     * Like issuer DID for schema and cred def
+* Strong relationship with VDR library?
+  * VDR must perform the validation of sending data